 Companies with 25 employees or less may qualify for a 50 percent tax credit.
 One criterion is that the average annual salary of their employees must be $50,000 or less.
 Businesses that offer health insurance as a benefit to early retirees 55-64 can get federal financial assistance.

-Investing in Small Businesses
+How to Invest in Small Businesses

 Once a small business starts to do well, it often needs more capital to grow.
 Many companies decide to access the stock market for that capital.
-They undertake the arduous process to issue an Initial Public Offering.
+They undertake the arduous process to issue an initial public offering.
 These stock offerings are only available to large investors.
 They are very risky because you cannot sell the stock during an initial window of time.
 If the stock plummets, you must helplessly watch your investment shrink.

 It's much easier and safer to invest in small-cap stocks.
 The advantage is that offer the possibility for healthy growth.
 Small cap stocks are defined as companies with a market capitalization of less than $2 billion.